-Meet our Indigenous Cultural Safety Leader Lori Abraham.
-Lori is the newest staff member to join the 1JustCity team.
-Lori brings Indigenous Cultural Programming to the St. Matthews Maryland Community Ministry site.
+Meet our Indigenous Cultural Director, Lori Abraham.
+Lori brings Indigenous Cultural Programming to the West End Drop-in.
 She has spent years learning from ceremony and elders from her home community of Sagkeeng.
 She is knowledgeable in teachings surrounding the Ojibway Language, medicines and Indigenous community values.
 Some of the ways in which she has brought those teachings to the site is by teaching how to smudge with medicines, conducting sharing circles, teaching beading and sewing and an interactive language bingo.
 Lori is devoted to providing access to language and cultural teachings through a harm reduction approach; this to her means that access to language and ceremony should have no barriers or restrictions.
 Lori is accepting and compassionate when helping those who seek to reconnect to their indigenous cultural identity, her teachings offer healing, re-connection and education for all who want to learn.